 History of York St Mary’s

-From 2013 – 2015, York St Mary’s will open for a longer season, showing more exhibitions, during the closure of York Art Gallery for a major re-development project.
+From 2013 – 2015, York St Mary’s opened for a longer season with even more exhibitions during the closure of York Art Gallery for a major re-development project.

 The church itself could date back as far as 1020 and a dedication stone inside bears an inscription saying it was built by ‘Efrard & Grim & Aese’.
 The remains of the original Saxon church are limited to stonework in the body of the church close to the chancel.